-Hidden Fields are a Free feature allow you to use data that you already have, track information about your respondents, and make your typeforms more personal.
+Hidden Fields are a Free feature that allows you to use data you already have, track information about your respondents, and make your typeforms more personal.

 Hidden Fields can be used for lots of things: